all-of-us/curation/data_steward/notebooks/README.md

  * `data_steward/analytics/cdr_ops`
  * `data_steward/cdr_cleaner/manual_cleaning_rules`

-## Parameters
+## Parameters (optional)

-Create `parameters.py` for notebooks which require special parameters to run.
-The file must **not** be committed to the repository.
+To avoid having to manually provide dataset_id parameters for multiple notebooks, you may create `notebooks/parameters.py` and reference them in your notebooks.
+This file must **not** be committed to the repository.

 ```python
 # parameters.py